dotnet/arcade/Documentation/OneLocBuild.md

 ### Build-Time Generation

-The default way to then pass the generated LocProject.json file directly to the OneLocBuild task.
+**The recommended path** is to have the script pass the generated LocProject.json directly to the OneLocBuild task.
 This is the simpler of the two methods and removes the overhead of needing to maintain a checked in LocProject.json file.
 The LocProject.json file is emitted in build logs and as a build artifact for examination.

 ### Build-Time Validation

-Alternatively, repos can opt to check in a static LocProject.json and have the script compare it against the generated one.
+While it is **not the recommended path**, repos can instead opt to check in a static LocProject.json and have the script compare it against the generated one.
 If they differ, the script will break the build so that a dev can update either the LocProject.json or the LocExclusions.json file accordingly.

 Because the script can be run locally, devs can also do this validation prior to pushing their changes.